 Then there’s Better Than Bouillon, which exactly describes itself.
 No MSG and tons of flavor; I prefer the reduced sodium version…best place to buy it is at Smart & Final.
 Comes in lots of flavors, but I stick to the chicken and beef bases.

 Another kitchen “must have” is a stick blender (immersion blender).
 The time and effort it saves is phenomenal!
 I use it for blending up tinned tomatoes to make spaghetti sauce, and it’s fantastic for soup blending directly in the pot (no blender use or washing necessary).
 Made lumpy gravy?
 No problem, stick blender to the rescue (and no one has to know about your lumps)!

 If you are wondering what the contraption below is for, and you love to bake and decorate cakes, you are in for a wonderful surprise!

 This inexpensive little cake slicer helps you make the most professional looking cakes so easily.

 Just adjust the wire to the height you want the cake layer to be, whether it’s cutting a cake in half or just leveling the top so that it is completely flat and even, then saw through the cake; the results are fabulous!

 I used to use a knife, but never was able to get the layers completely even, now all my cakes look perfect!

 This is one of my greatest loves: vinegar.
 However, Sasso* vinegar surpasses all other store-bought vinegars which I have ever tasted.

 I grabbed a bottle off the shelf on my last trip to Italy (I couldn’t help myself) and little did I know it would taste almost as good as my uncles’ homemade vinegar (sorry, Zio Carmine and Zio Sabatino.)

 The best part about this whipper is it puts SO much air into the cream, you feel as if you are eating a big serving of cream, when in fact it’s mostly air!
 Therefore, big satisfaction with low-calorie intake!
 The cream lasts about a week in the whipper in the refrigerator.

-I would advise against buying a 1/2 pint model (mine are 1 pint) because you will use twice as many N2O cartridges...
+I would advise against buying a 1/2 pint model (mine are 1 pint) because you will use twice as many N2O cartridges.